 The section titles and titles within the description should not be numbered.

-- Claims must commence on a separate page to the description.
+- Claims must commence on a separate page to the description and follow the description.

 - Each claim must be numbered sequentially beginning with "1".

 - Each claim number should align to the first line of each claim.

 - The first line of text of each claim should be right-indented with respect to the claim number by at least 1cm allowing for a clean separation between the first line of the text of the claim and the claim number (see Appendix III).